 - The ability to rationalize the company’s headcount was the least-often cited impact of bots (about one in 10) (Accenture)

-AI is more of an enhancer than a replacer when it comes to customer service teams.
+AI is more of an enhancer than a replacer for real-time customer service teams.
 Think about other ways companies strengthen their customer service departments, like with BPOs.
-AI is just another pillar that helps stabilize an exceptional customer support operation.
+AI and virtual assistance are just more pillars that help stabilize an exceptional customer support operation and greatly reduce response time.

 - 54% of customers say companies need to transform how they engage with them (Salesforce)